LittleZabi/text-to-image/README.md

 ## Getting Started

+In this project, I'm utilizing the Hugging Face model.
+To begin, you'll need to acquire an API token from the Hugging Face website.
+Simply create an account and retrieve the API token key from your profile. click on this link to visit [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) Login is required!.<br/>
 To set up the project and run both the frontend and backend servers, follow these steps:
 #### Frontend Setup:
 Install Vite:
 `npm install`